Frank Reginald Carey: Far East

 The RAF units near Rangoon retreated as the British withdrew from the city on 7 March 1942.
 Carey and the remnants of the British fighter forces flew to Magway.
 Carey was ordered to fly to Calcutta to garner supplies and reinforcements.
 Unable to take one of the few, and now precious Hurricanes, he found an old Tiger Moth instead.
 Carey and a junior pilot flew it to Akyab.
 Upon reaching the airfield Carey found a Vickers Victoria.
 He sent the young pilot back with the Moth while he completed his journey in the Victoria, now crammed with the families of Indian Army officers fleeing the Japanese advance.
 Carey learned that the mission was fruitless.
 In his absence the Magway base had been bombed and all the Hurricanes had been lost.
 He ordered the wing to retreat into China.
 Carey received the bar to his DFC while in Calcutta.
 It was gazetted on 24 March 1942.
 For the rest of 1942, Carey and his wing remained based in India, ready to contest Japanese aerial incursions.
 On the ground, the frontline had stabilised and the squadron received a handful of Hurricanes.

 Japanese patrols were infrequent and Carey scrambled only three time in June 1942.
-In July the squadron received the Hurricane IICs armed with Hispano-Suiza HS.404 cannons.
-On 3 August he damaged the tail plane of a Hurricane when he hit a tree during a mock-ground attack flight.
+In July the squadron received the Hurricane IICs armed with the more powerful 20mm Hispano cannon.
 On 11 September 1942 Carey was flying a high altitude patrol at 25,000 feet when his engine failed and force landed back at the airfield.
-Three days later he chased a Japanese aircraft out over the sea without success.
 On 12 October 1942 Carey was promoted to officer commanding 165 Wing RAF at Dum Dum airfield.